LSEG-API-Samples/Article.EikonAPI.DotNet.Matlab/README.md

 **Pre-requisites:**

-Thomson Reuters Eikon 4.0.27 or later
+Refinitiv Eikon 4.0.27 or later
 Matlab R2016b or later
 Visual Studio or Nuget (optional)